-Modification of classic cognitive instruments using a PBA is not new and some of the best existing examples are the Wechsler Intelligence Scales for Adults revised as a Neuropsychological Instrument (Kaplan et al., 1991) and the Delis-Kaplan Executive Function System (Delis et al., 2001), which mainly integrates a compilation of nine classic tests for the assessment of executive functions.
+Modification of classic cognitive instruments using a process-based approach is not new and some of the best existing examples are the Wechsler Intelligence Scales for Adults revised as a Neuropsychological Instrument (WAIS-R-NI, Kaplan et al., 1991) and the Delis-Kaplan Executive Function System (D-KEFS) (Delis et al., 2001), which mainly integrates a compilation of nine classic tests for the assessment of executive functions.
 For specific assessment in older populations, the Kaplan-Baycrest Neurocognitive Assessment was developed based on the principles of the process approach (Leach et al., 2000).
-However, for the PBA to neuropsychological assessment to gain popularity in the aim to improve classic versions of briefer cognitive screening tests, research is now required in order to quantify the qualitative observations derived from applying this BPA to test taking behaviors observed during cognitive screening test performance and psychometric analysis of the validity and clinical utility of test modifications is also required (Erickson, 1995).
+However, for the process-based approach to neuropsychological assessment to gain popularity in the aim to improve classic versions of briefer cognitive screening tests, research is now required in order to quantify the qualitative observations derived from applying this BPA to test taking behaviours observed during cognitive screening test performance and psychometric analysis of the validity and clinical utility of test modifications is also required (Erickson, 1995).
 We consider that this effort is justified and we expect that future versions of cognitive screening tests modified using a BPA will highlight the benefits of paying attention to qualitative features of test performance when trying to identify subtle features suggestive of MCI and/or dementia.
-Additionally, it would be interesting to extend the scope of the identification of subtle features to "cognitive frailty," defined as a particular state of cognitive vulnerability in MCI and other similar clinical entities exposed to vascular risk, with a subsequent increased progression to VaD (Ruan et al., 2017).
-This would, together with the consideration of features of Subjective Cognitive Decline (understood as a state of experienced cognitive difficulties that may take place as early as five years before the onset of MCI (Jessen et al., 2014; Molinuevo et al., 2017; Ruan et al., 2017)), allow clinicians to administer a more accurate process-based screening to rule out different preclinical entities.
-We do, however, recognize that no cognitive screening test on its own can be considered a valid replacement for a more in-depth neuropsychological assessment.
+Additionally, it would be interesting to extend the scope of the identification of subtle features to 'cognitive frailty', defined as a particular state of cognitive vulnerability in MCI and other similar clinical entities exposed to vascular risk, with a subsequent increased progression to vascular dementia (VaD) (Ruan et al., 2017).
+This would, together with the consideration of features of Subjective Cognitive Decline (SCD) (understood as a state of experienced cognitive difficulties that may take place as early as 5 years before the onset of MCI (Jessen et al., 2014; Molinuevo et al., 2017; Ruan et al., 2017)), allow clinicians to administer a more accurate process-based screening to rule out different preclinical entities.

+We do, however, recognise that no cognitive screening test on its own can be considered a valid replacement for a more in-depth neuropsychological assessment.

-Conflict of interest
+Conflicts of interest